 Credits earned by nonmatriculated students may or may not apply to a graduate degree program.
 Graduate programs are designed and approved by faculty committees assigned to supervise each graduate student.
 Decisions on accepting course credit are made initially by these supervisory committees.
 Only nine semester hours of nonmatriculated credit, taken no more than three years prior to approval, can be applied toward a graduate degree.
-Exception to either of these requirements must be requested by the department chair or supervisory committee chair and approved by the dean of The Yuput.
+An exception to either of these requirements must be requested by the department chair or supervisory committee chair and approved by the dean of The Yuput.

 Any requests for exceptions to these general admission policies should be directed in writing to the Graduate Admissions Committee by the respective college or department.